Dzaleka-Connect/dzaleka-connect/portfolio/adai-circle.md

     - name: 'twitter:title'
       value: Adai Circle Malawi
     - name: 'twitter:description'
-      value: >
+      value: >-
-        Adai Circle was established on Sunday 2nd February, 2020 in Dzaleka Camp – Malawi by Mr. Byamasu Patrick Paul and Amisi Hassan Jospin out of the heart of "We are the change that we want to see" to change the lives of people living with vulnerability.
-Positive change in human life is our delight.
-As members of Adai Circle we believe in the motto "Build to change".
+        Adai Circle was established on Sunday 2nd February 2020 in Dzaleka Camp – Malawi by Mr. Byamasu Patrick Paul and Amisi Hassan Jospin out of the heart of "We are the change that we want to see" to change the lives of people living with vulnerability.
     - name: 'twitter:image'
       value: images/DSCF0214.jpg
       relativeUrl: true